Average Utility Costs in Mesa, AZ

 Understanding Utilities in Mesa

 Here’s what typical utility costs look like in Mesa.
-For most residents, utilities include electricity, water, trash, natural gas, and recycling.
-The average household spends $200–$350 per month on utilities in Mesa, with costs fluctuating based on season and usage.
+For most households, utilities include electricity, water, trash, natural gas, and recycling.
+The average household spends $200–$350 per month on utilities in Mesa, though this can vary significantly based on home size, season, and usage habits.

 Table: Monthly Utility Estimates